baali/senic-documentation/index.rst

 The Senic Hub is powered by the `NanoPi Neo <http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO>`_, a tiny (4x4 cm) but powerful single-board computer equipped with an Allwinner H3 Quad-core 1.2GHz CPU and 512 MB DDR3 RAM.

 One of the most decisive factors in favour of this board was its low price.
-The other is the fact that it is actually *designed to be included in a product* -- unlike, say, more commonly known, *fruit-flavoured boards* such as the raspberry PI etc. which are explicitly targetted at hobbyists and students to experiment with (and at which they do an excellent job!) but we found that satisfactory runtime stability, heat dissipation etc. were basically not achievable with those offerings.
+The other is the fact that it is actually *designed to be included in a product* -- unlike, say, more commonly known, *fruit-flavoured boards* such as the raspberry PI etc. which are explicitly targetted at hobbyists and students to experiment with.

+However, we found that satisfactory runtime stability, heat dissipation etc. were basically not achievable with those offerings.

 We ship it with a 2 GB high-speed memory card that stores the operating system, software stack and user data.
 More importantly, we extend it with `carefully chosen <https://github.com/getsenic/wifi-ble-link-quality-benchmark>`_ high class **Wi-Fi and Bluetooth 4.0 dongles** to provide the best possible wireless connectivity within the given physical restraints.